Takata Airbag Class Action Lawsuit

 Who is the class action against?

-We are filing a class action lawsuit against automobile manufacturers who sold cars containing defective airbags and failed to take the proper steps to ensure they were safe.
+We are filing a class action lawsuit against automobile manufacturers who supplied cars containing defective airbags and failed to take the proper steps to ensure they were safe.

 What’s the issue with Takata airbags?